heartever/heartever.github.io/index.md

 Dr. Wenhao Wang is an associate professor at [Institute of Information Engineering (IIE)](http://www.iie.ac.cn/), CAS.
 His research interests now focus on protecting user privacy data with the help of hardware features, such as [Intel SGX](https://software.intel.com/en-us/sgx), as well as cryptographic techniques (e.g., homomorphic encryption).
 Dr. Wenhao Wang was a visiting scholar of [Prof. XiaoFeng Wang](https://www.informatics.indiana.edu/xw7/)'s group in [Indiana University Bloomington](https://www.indiana.edu/) from April 2016 to August 2018, during which he worked closely with Prof. Wang and [Prof. Haixu Tang](https://www.informatics.indiana.edu/hatang/) in organizing the [Genomic data privacy and security protection competition](http://www.humangenomeprivacy.org/2017/).
 Please find the cv here: [in English](/files/cv.pdf), [中文](/files/cvc.pdf).

 **Please send an email to [wangwenhao@iie.ac.cn](mailto:wangwenhao@iie.ac.cn) if you would like to join the group.
-Students with interests in topics related to operating system/software/virtualization/hardware-assisted security/TEE/privacy preserving technologies/microarchitectural side channels etc., are all welcome.**
+Students with interests in topics related to operating system, virtualization, hardware-assisted security, TEE, privacy preserving technologies and microarchitectural side channels etc., are all welcome.**

 <span style="color: blue; font-size: 18px">Due to the institute’s policy, I am currently unable to accept international students.</span>